 Solid vertical no print.

 This can happen slowly, or after a large print run.
-Over time there’s a few pixels on the print head that simply stop firing down to your labels.
-If only one of them is out not a big deal but if multiple start to fail it begins to impact bar-code scanning.
-This first thing you want to check is see if there’s any obstructions on the print head.
+Over time there are a few pixels on the print head that simply stop firing down to your labels.
+If only one of them is out not a big deal but if multiple starts to fail it begins to impact bar-code scanning.
+The first thing you want to check is to see if there are any obstructions on the print head.
 Use your finger to glide across the print head to feel if there’s any build-up.
 If there is, use either your nail or a plastic pick to scrape the ink and debris off of your print head and try again.
 Visually check to see if there is any white on your print head as mentioned at the beginning of this article.
 If there is white spots along your print head then it is worn out and you need a new print head.

 This is a symptom of either the gear cluster giving away or the belts slipping, resulting in print shuddering and possible error due to loosing label positioning.
 If possible, remove the coverings and inspect the gears and belts of your thermal printer.
 In many cases, the damage is very obvious especially if you have the capability of running the printer with the coverings removed from it.
 You will probably need a new belt of gear cluster assembly depending on make/size of your thermal printer.